r12a/ancestry/HOWTO.md

-## Capture notes and unsubstantiated information in text files
+## Capture research notes and unsubstantiated information in text files

 Notes related to work on a particular person are also stored in the top level of the project directory, with filenames `<person_id>.txt`, eg. `hunt_ellen_1843.txt`.
 These notes typically contain unsubstantiated leads, questions, or other information that is not yet ready to capture in the main data.